abjerner/Limbo.Umbraco.MultiNodeTreePicker/README.md

 # Skybrud.Umbraco.MultiNodeTreePicker

-**Skybrud.Umbraco.MultiNodeTreePicker** adds a special multinode treepicker to the Umbraco 8 backoffice in which developers can select a custom item converter.
+**Skybrud.Umbraco.MultiNodeTreePicker** adds a special multinode treepicker to the Umbraco 8 and 9 (version 2.0.0+) backoffice in which developers can select a custom item converter.

 The purpose of an item converter is to control the C# type returned by the `.Value()` method or the corresponding property in a ModelsBuilder generated model.
 This is particular useful in a SPA/Headless Umbraco implementation, where the ModelsBuilder model can then be returned directly via a WebAPI endpoint.